 If your child will be absent, or will be arriving later than 10:00 a.m., please call or email to notify your center.
+Late arrivals must be approved by center management and without approval may be not be allowed to attend.
 This will ensure that your child can fully participate in classroom program and events for the day and will help with center scheduling.